briansimiyuj/doctor-appointment-app/README.md

         1. Attach open modal function from update patient details hook to the manage appointment button

+      *Add Notes Button*: Add notes button will open a modal to add notes to the appointment.

+        1. Attach open modal function from update patient details hook to the add notes button

       ### Update Patient Details Hook